 Kitchener, ON Real Estate - Houses For Sale in Kitchener, Ontario

-Homes for sale in Kitchener include a diverse mix of single detached homes, large apartment buildings, small apartment buildings, and townhouses.
-The average price on MLS® is $777,072.
-The housing stock prominently features two-bedroom and three-bedroom homes.
-Ownership is more common, with about 60% of residents owning their homes, while the rest are renters.
-Approximately 30% of the homes were built between 1960 and 1980, with most of the other properties constructed before 1960 or in the 1980s.
+Homes for sale in Kitchener span a diverse mix, with roughly half being single detached houses.
+The area also features a variety of large and small apartment buildings, as well as townhouses.
+The housing market in Kitchener is primarily dominated by two and three-bedroom homes.
+Homeownership is fairly prevalent here, with approximately 60% of the population owning their residences, while the rest are renters.
+Construction trends show that about 30% of the homes were erected between 1960 and 1980, with others dating back to pre-1960 and the 1980s.
+The average property price on the MLS® platform is $737,081.
 Read more about Kitchener real estate

 About Living in Kitchener, Ontario